Jing-Gu/zettelkasten/content/02-Literature Notes/Design patterns (Gang of four).md

+---
+title: Design patterns
-Author: Gang of four
+author: Gang of four

-Published year: 1994
+year: "1994"

-Genres: #Software

-Status: WIP
+tags:
+  - Software
+finished:
+---

 # The Book in 3 Sentences
 Program to an interface, not an implementation

 Favour object composition over class inheritance

 # Top Quotes